TheMeinerLP/awesome/README.md

 ## Jupyter Notebook

-*   [The-Art-of-Hacking/h4cker](https://github.com/The-Art-of-Hacking/h4cker) - This repository is primarily maintained by Omar Santos (@santosomar) and includes thousands of resources related to ethical hacking, bug bounties, digital forensics and incident response (DFIR), artificial intelligence security, vulnerability research, exploit development, reverse engineering, and more.
+*   [The-Art-of-Hacking/h4cker](https://github.com/The-Art-of-Hacking/h4cker) - This repository is maintained by Omar Santos (@santosomar) and includes thousands of resources related to ethical hacking, bug bounties, digital forensics and incident response (DFIR), AI security, vulnerability research, exploit development, reverse engineering, and more. 🔥 Also check: https://hackertraining.org
 *   [anthropics/courses](https://github.com/anthropics/courses) - Anthropic's educational courses
 *   [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable music generation LM with textual and melodic conditioning.
 *   [tloen/alpaca-lora](https://github.com/tloen/alpaca-lora) - Instruct-tune LLaMA on consumer hardware